Master of Social Work (M.S.W.)

 Professional Development Sessions

-Students, faculty, and administrators have spearheaded professional development sessions with invited speakers addressing topics of interest at the Lincoln Center and Westchester campuses.
+Professional development sessions with invited speakers addressing topics of interest at the Lincoln Center and Westchester campuses are available for students.
 Times and topics are posted online, and you will receive an email with information on how to register for the sessions.
 Some of these sessions are recorded so that students unable to attend can view them.